ClickHouse/ClickHouse/docs/en/operations/server_settings/settings.md

 ## tcp_port_secure {#server_settings-tcp_port_secure}

-Port for communicating with clients over the secure connection by TCP protocol.
+Port for communicating with the clients over the secure connection by TCP protocol.
 Use it with [OpenSSL](#server_settings-openssl) settings.

 **Possible values**